 OSU engages in active recruitment and selection processes based on affirmative action principles in order to assure equal employment opportunities.
 At each step in the recruitment and selection process, search committee members are asked to review their processes and practices to identify and eliminate unintended bias, and actively work to include applicants who historically have been excluded.
 The intent of this review is to ensure that no individual or group is discriminated against on the basis of a protected status, such as race, color, religion, national origin, citizenship, sex, sexual orientation, age, disability, or qualified veteran status.

-Hiring managers should seek advice and consultation on this policy and procedure from their Business Center Human Resources Office.
-The Business Center Human Resources Office will consult with Office of Human Resources (Employment Services Unit), Academic Affairs, Office of the General Counsel, and the Office of Equal Opportunity and Access, as appropriate.
+Hiring managers should seek advice and consultation on this policy and procedure from University Human Resources.
+University Human Resources will consult with Faculty Affairs, Office of the General Counsel, and the Office of Equal Opportunity and Access, as appropriate.

 Hiring managers seeking advice and approval to conduct a waiver of search (for an unclassified position) – or to obtain general guidance and strategies for equal opportunity, affirmative action, and diversity in the search process – should contact the Office of Equal Opportunity and Access.